black blue and yellow textile

 Ally with Wild

 If you love nature, you will revere Bhutan.
-Custodian of greater biological resources of nearly 5,500 vascular plant species, including more than 500 orchids and 50 different species of Rhododendron and celebrates the regional diversity of this species through rhododendron festival in Bhutan in April every year in addition to 350 species of mushrooms, 600 species of ferns, and countless herbs and wildflowers.
+Custodian of greater biological resources of nearly 5,500 vascular plant species; including more than 500 orchids, 350 species of mushrooms, 600 species of ferns, and countless herbs and wildflowers.
+In addition 50 different species of Rhododendron and celebrates the regional diversity of this species through rhododendron festival in Bhutan in April every year

 That’s not all; blanketed in myth, it is also a land of feral anomalies.
 You may witness men stripped bare at the naked dance festival in Bhutan seen as a source of peace and hope for the locals, one of the things that make Bhutan one of the most exciting destination today.